A Raised Bed Garden Plan for a Patio Dining Area

 If you are interested in growing vegetables you will find information and links to sample plans for the vegetable garden at planning a raised bed vegetable garden.

-Raised bed gardening provides a handy overview of the subject, whilst successful raised bed garden design offers useful design tips and information.
+Successful raised bed garden design offers useful design tips and information.